samlu22/my_end2end/README.md

 It filters the detections to only consider objects labeled as 'person'.

-For each detected person, it crops the bounding box region and analyzes the average color of the central area to determine if the jersey is red or blue.
+For each detected person, it crops the bounding box region and analyzes the average color of the central area to determine.

-Based on the color analysis, it draws a bounding box around the person with a corresponding color (red, blue, or green for unknown).
+Based on the color analysis, it draws a bounding box around the person with a corresponding color.

 Finally, the annotated frame is saved as a .jpg image in the output_frames directory.